FoobAB0510/foobab0510/README.md

 ## 🦊 About Me

-> _"No wife, today only friends!"_ - Shirakami Fubuki
+> _"No friend, today only wife!"_ - Shirakami Fubuki

 Hey there!
 I'm **Nam** aka **FoobAB**, a passionate developer who loves crafting elegant backend solutions and capturing beautiful moments through photography! 📸